 • Research support guide

 Students will still be allocated a core textbook for study.
 However, success in the advanced modules will require students to undertake further reading and independent research beyond the core textbook.

 Yes, you will be awarded CPD credits for each assessment you successfully complete.
 A total of 8 CPD hours is allocated to each module.

 Students who successfully complete the MDI programme can attain CII credits as they work toward their ACII qualification.
 Credits can only be claimed on successful completion of the MDI qualification and not on a module-per-module basis.
 As of August 2018, students are awarded 30 credits max per MDI advanced module and 25 credits max for compulsory and product modules.
 Students can use a maximum of 210 credits from another institution (outside of the CII) to achieve their ACII designation with the CII.

 The changes in delivery will not affect your ability to progress through the programme.

 The content, delivery and assessment of the programme has been redesigned to enhance your technical knowledge and develop key management skills such as critical thinking, report writing, research and problem solving.
 These changes provide for a more flexible assessment method with streamlined delivery to fit the needs of a modern-day insurance professional.

 Registration will close before week 1 of the semester starts.
 Students will not be allowed to register late during the semester.
-This is to ensure that you will have adequate time to prepare for your assignments as they are focused on 3 blocks of 7 week periods in which there will be an induction, online workshops and tutorials to support students.
+This is to ensure that you will have adequate time to prepare for your assignments and have a chance to attend all tutorials and workshops.